studstill/eloquent-javascript/README.md

 README

-This repo contains my solutions, or works-in-progress, for exercises that the end of each chapter of Eloquent JavaScript, 2nd Edition.
+This repo contains my solutions, or works-in-progress, for exercises at the end of each chapter of Eloquent JavaScript, 2nd Edition.